AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

            }
 ```

-The really interesting factor here is the function _function displayCurrentWeather(data)_ which enables to show the weather data on a section on the landing page that will only display once the user has entered their query:
+The really interesting factor here is the function _function displayCurrentWeather(data)_ which makes the weather data show on a section on the landing page, which will only display once the user has entered their query:

 ![alt text](image-13.png)